OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-34.md

 “These are the names of the men who shall assign the land to you as an inheritance: Eleazar the priest and Joshua son of Nun.

 ## Numbers 34:18
-And appoint one leader from each tribe to help assign the land.
+Appoint a leader from each tribe to assist in the allocation of the land.

 ## Numbers 34:19
-These are their names: from the tribe of Judah, Caleb son of Jephunneh;
+The names are as follows: from the tribe of Judah, Caleb son of Jephunneh;

 ## Numbers 34:20
 from the tribe of Simeon, Shemuel son of Ammihud;